 B. PROCEDURE

 1. Employees shall submit a signed, dated letter to their Employer stating their intention to retire and the effective date of their retirement at least ninety (90) thirty (30) days in advance.
-The Employer shall forward a copy of this letter immediately to the Finance Director to allow benefits and separation payments to be determined.
+The Employer shall forward a copy of this letter immediately to the Auditor to allow benefits and separation payments to be determined.

 TRANSITIONAL WORK / MODIFIED DUTY SECTION 5.16